minhhuy1201/crwn-clothing/README.md

-# this project is just to learn reactjs
+# This project is just for me to learn ReactJs